 A written request for accommodation from a member school principal must be submitted to the IHSA when requesting the use of a motorized golf cart for a student-athlete.
 Golf carts are not to interfere with play and must adhere to tournament policies.
-If approved the player shall ride with the observer and not drive the cart.
+If approved the player shall ride with an approved adult and not drive the cart.